More action, less talk, distinguish Biden’s 100-day sprint

 Few would have bet Joe Biden would ever be uttered in the same breath as Franklin D. Roosevelt.
 It’s too soon to know whether he deserves to be.

-But the scope of what Biden wants to do would — if he succeeds — put him in the company of that New Deal president, whose burst of consequential actions set the 100-day marker by which all successors are informally measured since.
+But the scope of what Biden wants to do would — if he succeeds — put him in the company of that New Deal president, whose burst of consequential actions set the 100-day marker by which all successors have been informally measured since.

 A reported 4,380 people in the U.S. died from the virus on the day Biden became president on Jan.
 20. COVID-19 is killing about 700 people a day now.
 For Biden, much of the struggle is about “getting people some peace of mind so they can go to bed at night and not stare at the ceiling.”